bordoley/bordoley.github.io/Resume.md

 *November, 2021 - Present*: **Meta, Software Engineer** (Business Engineering, New York)
   * Lead engineer on the Meta Business Accelerator partnership incentive program for high value advertisers, which drove over $100M in incremental ad revenue, despite macro-economic conditions.
   * Worked closely with business and product partners to define a limited feature set that met both the underlying business goals and short time to market.
-  * Led the implementation of the project, along with 1 junior engineer, successfully shipping the product in only 8 weeks of development.
+  * Led the implementation of the project, along with 1 junior engineer, successfully shipping the initial version of the product in only 8 weeks of development.

 *June, 2019 - October, 2021*: **Facebook, Software Engineer** (Business Engineering, New York)
   * Led the expansion of the Meta(Facebook) Business Partner program, resulting in the onboarding of an additional 50k advertising partners globally.